na-na-hi/renget/archive/nikg-temp_advice-voice_lines.md

  2. You're not going away, are you, Teacher? (voice trying not to cry during this line)
  3. You're the best, Teacher.

+## Rosanna
+>Blabla Status
+Be kind.
+Starts tomorrow.

+>Gift Received
+1. It's always wise to accept a gift from someone so good looking.
+2. I presume in exchange for this you want personal protection?
+Very well.
+3. You're not leading me on are you?

+>Affection Lvl Up
+1. Do you have your sights on becoming more... intimately connected with my business?
+2. From now on, any enemy of yours is an enemy of Hedonia.
+3. You're coming awfully close.
+Well, what's your next move?

 ##Rouge
 >Blabla Status
 I never check my phone from 2:00 PM to 2:30 PM, and 8:45 PM to 9:00 PM.